Skip to main content

 1. Purpose and Scope

-Alternative practices, procedures, and equipment may be used, but they must be described in an attachment at the end of this document or in a separate user-generated Standard Operating Procedure (SOP), and approved by EHS and the IACUC before use.
+Note: Alternative practices and equipment may be used but must be documented and approved by EHS and the IACUC before use.

 2. Responsibilities

-The Principal Investigator will ensure that personnel are made aware of the hazards associated with formaldehyde and that they receive training commensurate with their activities prior to commencing experiments.
-Personnel will comply with the safe work practices and procedures described within this Animal Biosafety Procedure.
+• Principal Investigator (PI): Ensures that personnel are informed of formaldehyde hazards and receive training appropriate to their activities before starting experiments.
+Personnel must follow the safe work practices and procedures outlined in this ABP.

 3. Administrative Controls

-• 3.1.2 Review the Safety Data Sheet (SDS), Formaldehyde Awareness Toolbox Safety Talk and obtain laboratory-specific training/orientation for the manipulation of formaldehyde, perfusion techniques, symptoms associated with accidental exposure, and spill and exposure response procedures.
+• 3.1.2 Review the Safety Data Sheet (SDS), Formaldehyde Awareness Toolbox Safety Talk, and obtain lab-specific training for handling formaldehyde, perfusion techniques, exposure symptoms, and spill response procedures.

-• 3.1.5 CARE and EHS will provide additional on-site training, as necessary.
+• 3.1.5 CARE and EHS will provide additional on-site training as needed.

-• 3.3.1 If handling live animals, participate in the Animal Users Health and Safety Program (AUHSP).
+• 3.3.1 Participate in the Animal Users Health and Safety Program (AUHSP) if handling live animals.

 4. Work Practice and Procedure Controls